WillSivolella/Text-Analysis-and-Insights-Project/README.md

 # Text Analysis and Insights Project

 ## Overview
-This project notebook is called FinalProject.ipynb and is a comprehensive analysis of the six volumes of _The History of the Decline and Fall of the Roman Empire_.
+This project notebook is called ProjectNotebook.ipynb and is a comprehensive analysis of the six volumes of _The History of the Decline and Fall of the Roman Empire_.
 It includes data processing, analysis, visualization, and interpretation of results using Python.
 The notebook consists of 194 cells, combining markdown and code cells.

 ## Project Structure
 The notebook is structured into several sections: